The entire cannabis plant was once demonized for its psychoactive effects.

 However, there is also some evidence that indicates that “too much D-8” could have the same effects as that of D-9.

 Another benefit that many D-8 users have experienced is that of an appetite stimulant.
 Cannabis users say that they feel very hungry after smoking a joint.
 The reason is that the smoke contains considerable amounts of Delta-9 THC.
 But the same is true for Delta-8, as well.
-In fact, it has also been found to induce weight gain to a certain extent among anorexic patients.

 No matter whether you choose to take Delta-8 for any health issue or simply to relax, we would still advise you not to drive or operate any heavy machinery after consuming Delta-8 THC.
 Weak as they may be, this compound’s psychotropic effects are still quite potent.